Certifying localizable quantum properties with constant sample complexity: Certifying quantum entanglement

 Notably, if the protocol outputs $\accept$, then we simultaneously certify entanglement of $\rho$ across all bipartitions that separate $A_1$ and $B_1$.
 Indeed, if $\rho$ were separable across some bipartition $A\mid B$ with $A_1\subseteq A$ and $B_1\subseteq B$, then local measurements on $R$ cannot create entanglement between $A_1$ and $B_1$.
 Consequently, every projected state $\rho_{\bm z}$ on $A_1\cup B_1$ would be separable, and the certification would output $\reject$.

 We remark that prior definitions of localizable entanglement~\cite{Verstraete2004LocalizedEntanglement, Popp2005LocalizableEntanglement, Rodriguez2021CertificationGME} optimize over local measurement bases, whereas here we do not.
 Avoiding this optimization eliminates substantial classical optimizations and removes stringent device requirements such as adaptive local measurements, yielding a simple, nonadaptive protocol.
 The price to pay is that our fixed-basis approach may fail to certify certain families of states for which basis optimization is required—for example, the $n$-qubit GHZ state $(\ket{0^{n}}+\ket{1^{n}})/\sqrt{2}$.
-Nevertheless, as discussed in Sec.~\ref{subsec:states_certifying_complexity}, for generic classes such as deep-thermalized states and random brickwork-circuit states, the fixed-basis localizable entanglement remains constant, i.e., $\mathrm{LE}_{\psi}(A_1,B_1)=\Omega(1)$.
-Hence, our method provides a powerful and practical certification tool across a broad range of states.
-We further validate its efficiency with numerical studies of ground states of local Hamiltonians in Sec.~\ref{subsec:HamiltonianEntanglement}.
-Beyond its experimental simplicity, we now show that our framework also enables exponential reductions in sample complexity for certifying more complex entanglement structures.
+Nevertheless, the results above demonstrate that this fixed-basis localizable entanglement remains constant across generic and broadly applicable physical state ensembles.